-- Bioavailability can depend upon the patient’s inhaler technique and size of cannabinoid particles.
+- Bioavailability can depend upon the patient’s inhaler technique and the size of cannabinoid particles.

 Cannabis Balms, Salves & Topicals

-Cannabinoids can be applied externally as well as internally, and for conditions like acne, eczema and psoriasis, direct application to the skin is necessary.
+Cannabinoids can be applied externally and internally, and for conditions like acne, eczema, and psoriasis, direct application to the skin is necessary.